Stone Bridge (Adana): History

-The historian Procopius of Caesarea records in the Buildings of Justinian, written in about 557 AD, that Justinian I, who ruled 527–565, ordered the rebuilding of the bridge:
+The historian Procopius of Caesarea records in the Buildings of Justinian, written in about 557, that Justinian I, who ruled 527–565, ordered the rebuilding of the bridge:

 The portion of this masonry [of the piers] which chanced to be below the water and so was constantly battered by its powerful current had, in a space of time beyond reckoning, come to be mostly destroyed.
 So the whole bridge appeared likely after no long time to fall into the river.
 It had come to be always the prayer of each man who crossed the bridge that it might remain firm if only during the moment of his crossing.
 But the Emperor Justinian dug another channel for the river and forced it to change its course temporarily; and then getting the masonry which I have just mentioned free from the water and removing the damaged portions, he rebuilt them without any delay and then returned the river to its former path, which they call the "bed".
 Thus then were these things done.

 The bridge has been restored many times over the centuries.
 After a restoration in 742, during the Umayyad period, it was renamed Jisr al-Walid after the ruling caliph, al-Walid II.
 There was another restoration in 840, during the reign of Caliph al-Mu'tasim.
 Other sources report work undertaken under caliphs Harun al-Rashid and al-Ma'mun.
 There is no written record of another restoration until the 17th century.